christiananagnostou/knip-html-reporter/FEATURES.md

 - Check that the `vscode://` protocol is registered
 - Try opening VS Code first, then clicking the button

+**Overview cards not filtering?**

+- Make sure JavaScript is enabled in your browser
+- Click a card to activate filter (blue background indicates active)
+- Click the card again to deselect
+- Refresh the page if needed

 **Filters stuck?**

-- Click "All" to reset filters
+- Click the active card again to deselect
 - Refresh the page if needed
-- Check that no search query is active
+- Clear any active search query

 **Performance issues?**